Valiarkk/hate-crime-data-mining/README.md

 - The dataset was compiled from official hate crime reports covering the years 2017–2025.
 - Contains fields such as `Date of Incident`, `Bias`, `Offense(s)`, `Location`, `Victim Demographics`, etc.
+- Analysis in `hate-crime.ipynb` reveals that the most common bias types are Anti-Black/African American, Anti-Gay (Male), and Anti-Jewish
+- Initial analysis includes time series trends and relationships between bias types and offense types

 ---